Associate Professor (Reader) in Health and Disease

 Dr. Polytarchou's research aims to the characterization of the epigenetic landscape in inflammatory diseases and cancer.
-He is Module Leader on the MSc module, Molecular Biology (BIOL40072) and MRes Research Project (BIOL40191), also teaches on the BSc modules, Cell Signaling and Cancer (BIOL33111) and Antibody and DNA Technology (BIOL22011), Developmental and Evolutionary Genetics (BIOL34014).
+He is Module Leader on the MSc modules, Molecular Biology (BIOL40072) and MRes Research Project (BIOL40191), also teaches on the BSc modules, Cell Signaling and Cancer (BIOL33111), Antibody and DNA Technology (BIOL22011), Developmental and Evolutionary Genetics (BIOL34014).

 After completing his PhD at the Department of Pharmacy, University of Patras, Greece, Dr Polytarchou moved to the Molecular Oncology Research Institute, Tufts Medical Center, Boston, and then Dana-Farber Cancer Institute, Harvard Medical School, Boston.
 Upon completion of his postdoctoral studies he worked as Assistant Professor at the Center for Systems Biomedicine, School of Medicine, University of California, Los Angeles, and in 2015 moved to his current position at NTU.

 Research in the Polytarchou laboratory focuses on the characterization of the links between the genome, the epigenome and non-coding RNAs and how these interactions contribute to the development of human disease, with special interest in mechanisms underlying the pathophysiology of inflammatory bowel disease (IBD) and cancer.
 The goal is to investigate the epigenetic landscape and highlight novel signalling pathways involved in the onset and progression of these diseases.
 The molecular characterization, serves as the basis for the discovery of disease-specific biomarkers and molecular targets, will lead to translational studies and novel therapeutic approaches.
 Current research projects include: